 Non-state Justice Institutions and the Law.
-Decision-making at the Interface of Tradition, Religion and the State
+Decision-making at the Interface of Tradition, Religion and the State (past project)

 Research Project in Cooperation with WZB Social Science Research Center Berlin